elliotbehling/genre_identification/README.md

 librosa.feature.chroma_stft which provided us with a list of the volume of pitch ranges sampled at a number of regular time intervals throughout the song.
 We averaged these to provide us with an estimator of the melody.

-Librosa Tutorial found here: https://librosa.github.io/librosa/tutorial.html
+Librosa Tutorial found here: https://librosa.github.io/librosa/tutorial.html Link to the github of the project we based ours on: https://github.com/deepsound-project/genre-recognition Link to their "80% accuracy" demo: http://deepsound.io/genres/

 ml testing accuracy:
 Our ml testing accuracy varied a lot.
 We believe this is just due to how poor it was, and how small our sample size for testing was (150 songs) meaning if it fluctuates between properly categorizing or miscategorizing 15 songs, that's a 10% change in accuracy.
 Because of this, we found it best to run the file ~10 times and average the results.
 We found they averaged to around 30%.